 Internal links allow your visitors to navigate your website because they connect and organize your content.
 Therefore users stay longer.
 Internal linking also spread link juice (ranking power) across your pages.

-Boost Time on site
+Boost Dwell Time

 Encourage discussions.
 Ask your readers to leave blog comments at the end of each post.